kdotio/cmsfingerprinter/README.md

 # Idea

-The idea behind this project is to fingerprint CMS as well as other software components on a website by hashing files and comparing them with hashes from specific releases.
+The idea behind this project is to fingerprint the version of a CMS.

+This is done by requesting specific files, hashing them and comparing them to hashes from known releases.
 Depending on the website this process may be as quick as requesting a single file.
+This version can then be used for identifying known vulnerabilities (CVE).

-The tool can be used for pentesting purposes.
-Mere hiding of obvious version indicators is not enough to be safe.
+The purpose of this tool is usage in pentesting.

 # Usage